FlypMA/flyp-frontend/src/shared/components/buttons/README.md

 - ✅ Use `supportive` for "we're here to help" messaging
 - ✅ Use `subtle` for gentle encouragement
 - ✅ Use `outline` for exploratory actions
+- ✅ Use `ghost` for low-pressure prompts
 - ✅ Maintain consistent sizing within the same context
+- ✅ Use button groups for related actions

 ### **Don'ts**